Not all chocolate is created equal

 White chocolate qualifies as chocolate when …

 White chocolate is a good example of that rule.
 If it has cocoa butter in it, Brownlee considers it the real deal.
-In fact, he looks for a butter content of about 35 per cent.
+In fact, he looks for a butter content of about 35%.
 This will not only give it that classic sheen but it will balance the sweetness with a smooth richness.